lucasols/t-state/README.md

 ## Creating stores

 Stores can be strongly typed by passing the format of the state and optionally the reducers payloads.
-The state must be passed as an object

 ```tsx
 import Store from 't-state';